azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The fight begins in earnest as Lizbeth starts to gain the upper hand, but Chise and company receive some unexpected assistance.. </p>
+<p align="center">The fight begins in earnest as Lizbeth starts to gain the upper hand, but Chise and company receive some unexpected assistance</p>
 </td>
 </tr>
 </table>